Last updated on 2026-05-15

 Graduates of the Machinist program have a wide array of career opportunities available to them in Canada.
 Some potential job roles include:

-- Machinist: Operate and maintain precision machinery to create parts and components for various industries.
+- Machinist: Operate and maintain precision machinery to create parts and components based on specifications.

 - Tool and Die Maker: Design and fabricate tools, dies, and special guiding and holding devices used in manufacturing processes.

-- Machine Fitter: Assemble and fit machine parts and subassemblies, ensuring proper alignment and functionality.
+- Machine Fitter: Assemble and fit machine parts, ensuring proper alignment and functionality.

-- Machining Tool Operator: Set up and operate various types of machining tools to produce precision parts according to specifications.
+- Machining Tool Operator: Set up and operate various machining tools to produce parts according to engineering drawings.

-- Production Technician: Oversee the production process, ensuring that machinery operates efficiently and meets quality standards.
+- Production Technician: Oversee the production process, ensuring quality control and efficiency in manufacturing operations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.